PejLab/ANEVAh_repo/README.md

 A toolkit for quantifying genetic variation in gene dosage from allelic expression (AE) data. anevah implements the ANEVA method for haplotype-based AE data generated from phASER.

-A tutorial for generating Vg estimates from raw data can be found with `vignette("anevah")`

 ## Installation

 You can install anevah from GitHub with: